-The principal attraction at the Forks is a capital tavern, kept by one Burnham, who is a capital fellow to guide the lover of Nature, or the trout fisherman, to Moxy Fall or Nameless Lake, which are in the immediate vicinity.
-The mountains about here are quite lofty, and exceedingly picturesque, abounding in the maple, the oak, the pine and hemlock.
-Emptying into the Kennebeck, a few miles north of the Forks, is a superb mountain stream, named Moxy, after an Indian who was there drowned many years ago.
-Winding for a long distance among wild ravines, and eternally singing to the woods a trumpet song, it finally makes a sudden plunge into a chasm more than a hundred feet in depth.
+The principal attraction at the Forks is a tavern kept by one Burnham, who is a capital fellow to guide the lover of Nature or the trout fisherman to Moxy Fall and Nameless Lake, which are in the immediate vicinity.
+The mountains about here are very lofty, and exceedingly picturesque, abounding in the maple, the oak, the pine, and hemlock.
+Emptying into the Kennebeck, a few miles north of the Forks, is a superb mountain-stream, named Moxy, after an Indian who was drowned there many years ago.
+Winding for a long distance among rocky ravines, and eternally singing to the woods a trumpet-song, it finally makes a sudden plunge into a chasm more than a hundred feet in depth.
 The perpendicular rocks on either side rise to an immense height, their tops crowned with a "peculiar diadem of trees," and their crevices filled up with dark-green verdure, whence occasionally issues, hanging gracefully in the air, beautiful festoons of the ivy, and clusters of the mountain bluebell.
 The depth of the pool was never told, and its waters wash against the granite walls in a perpetual gloom.
 On one occasion I visited it when there was a high freshet, and saw what I could hardly have believed from a description.
-I stood on an elevated point, in front of the Fall, when my eyes rested upon an immense log, some sixty feet long, coming down the foaming stream with all the fury of a maddened steed; presently it reached the precipice,-then cleaved its airy pathway down into the hell of waters,-was completely out of sight for at least two minutes; then, like a creature endowed with life, it shot upward again, clear out of the water, made another less desperate plunge, and quietly pursued its course into the Kennebeck
+I stood on an elevated point in front of the Fall, when my eyes rested upon an immense log, some sixty feet long, coming down the foaming stream with all the fury of a maddened steed; presently it reached the precipice,-then cleaved its airy pathway into the hell of waters,-was completely out of sight for three minutes, then, like a creature endowed with life, shot upward again entirely out of the water, made another less desperate plunge, and quietly pursued its course into the Kennebeck.

-In speaking of Nameless Lake, it is necessary that I should be a little egotistical.
+In speaking of the Nameless Lake, it is necessary that I should be a little egotistical.
 It is a fairy-like sheet of pure water in the heart of the mountain wilderness, only about a mile in length, but full of trout.
 The proprietor was of the party that accompanied me on my first visit.
-While approaching it, the remark was made that it was yet without a name; when it was agreed that it should be christened after that individual who should on that day throw the most successful fly.
-As fortune would have it, the honor was awarded to me; and on a guide-board in the forest, three miles from Burnham's, may be seen the figure of a hand, and the words "Lake Lanman."
-There stands my written name, exposed "to the peltings of the pitiless storm;" and in a few years, at the longest, it will be washed away, and the tree which supports it be mingling with the dust.
-Will it be even thus with the memory of my name?
+While approaching it, the remark was made, that it was yet without a name; when it was agreed that it should be christened after that individual, who should on that day throw the most successful fly.
+As fortune would have it, the honour was awarded to me; and on a guideboard in the forest, three miles from Burnham's, may be seen the figure of a hand, and the words "Lake Lanman."
+There stands my written name, exposed "to the peltings of the pitiless storm;" and in a few years, at the longest, it will be washed away, and the tree which supports it mingling with the dust.
+Will it be even thus with the memory of name?

-Not to attempt a description of the scenery of the Kennebeck, which could be faithfully given only by the pictures of a Cole or Durand, I will take my readers down its beautiful valley, and tell them what I know respecting its beautiful villages.
+Not to attempt a description of the scenery of the Kennebeck, which could be only faithfully given by the pictures of an artist, I will take my reader down its beautiful valley, and tell him what I know respecting its beautiful villages.